10 Hidden Treasures in South Africa

 Hogsback

-This treasure is hidden away in the Amatola Mountains, in the Eastern Cape province of South Africa.
+This treasure is hidden away in the Amatola Mountains, in the Eastern Cape Province of South Africa.
 Surrounded by dense forests and countless waterfalls, guests are transported to a place which will make them believe in magic.
 Local legend has it that J.R.R.
 Tolkien spent time here while writing Lord of the Rings, inspiring him to create a fantasy world like no one could imagine.
 The town was named after the three peaks it overlooks, which resemble the hair on a hog’s back.
 Here you can get lost in the forest just to find yourself a million times over.
 There are several backpackers and B&B’s in the town, but they are outnumbered by the vast amount of hiking trails and waterfalls.
 It is the perfect place to go to escape the city buzz.
 Merely breathing in the fresh mountain air is a treat, but if you want to stay busy there are countless activities at your disposal.
 These include hiking, mountain biking, bird watching, mountain climbing and trout fishing.
 At the Away with the Fairies Backpackers, there is the ultimate spoil – an open-air bath that overlooks the lush green valley.
-You make your own fire to heat up the water and then you can sit back, relax, and cleanse your soul.
+You make your own fire to heat up the water, and then you can sit back, relax, and cleanse your soul.

 7